fujiapple852/trippy/README.md

     - Per hop round-trip-time (RTT) history and frequency distributing charts
     - Chart of RTT for all hops in a trace with zooming capability
     - Customizable color theme & key bindings
+    - Configuration via both command line arguments and a configuration file
     - Multiple hosts per hop with ability to cap display to N hosts and show frequency %
     - Freeze/unfreeze the Tui, reset the stats, flush the cache, preserve screen on exit
     - Responsive UI with adjustable refresh rate